GowthamKumarPudi/Airbnb_Data_Analysis/README.md

 7. Data Visualization Techniques: Master data visualization techniques to effectively communicate insights, developing skills in creating visually appealing and informative charts, maps, and plots.

-8.Problem-Solving Skills: Apply analytical skills to analyze pricing dynamics, availability patterns, and other factors, developing problem-solving abilities in extracting valuable insights from data.
+8. Problem-Solving Skills: Apply analytical skills to analyze pricing dynamics, availability patterns, and other factors, developing problem-solving abilities in extracting valuable insights from data.

-9.Data-Driven Decision Making: Enhance decision-making skills by enabling stakeholders to make informed choices based on the insights and visualizations provided by the project.
+9. Data-Driven Decision Making: Enhance decision-making skills by enabling stakeholders to make informed choices based on the insights and visualizations provided by the project.

-10.Collaboration and Project Management: Strengthen collaboration and project management skills through the end-to-end development of the project, including task planning, coordination, and timely delivery of project milestones.
+10. Collaboration and Project Management: Strengthen collaboration and project management skills through the end-to-end development of the project, including task planning, coordination, and timely delivery of project milestones.